osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ~~~

 The following diagram shows the frame hierarchy.
-In this example, the hierachy has no error:

 1. Each frame has a parent frame that can be traced back to the world frame.
-1. There are no circular dependencies (no frame has itself has a parent).
+1. There are no circular dependencies (no frame has itself as a parent).
+1. Entities are represented as round shapes, and frames as rectangles
+1. Blue arrows go from the leaf path to the root
+1. Red arrows go from frame to the /world frame via parent frames
+1. Note that entity paths are also valid frames

 ![frame tree](frame_tree.png)